 - Must not be on formal or informal probation

 Once clearances have been approved, volunteers will be contacted and invited to attend the required training classes.
 Background clearances may take up to eight weeks to process.

-For more information on Volunteer Opportunities in other county agencies and departments, contact county volunteer coordinator Jane Dawson @ 714-834-7440 or Jane.Dawson@ocgov.com
+For more information on volunteer vpportunities in other County agencies and departments, contact County of Orange Volunteer/Intern Resources Manager Jane Dawson @ 714-834-7440 or Jane.Dawson@ocgov.com